Live in Dementia Care

 People can spend a lifetime enjoying meals, snacks, activities and TV programmes to their own schedule.
 A consistent daily routine helps people sleep better and function more effectively, especially in individuals affected by Alzheimer’s or other forms of dementia.

 In a care home, the timetable is set by the facility rather than the individual.
 It can be a challenge to adapt to new routines.
+However, live in care for dementia offers freedom and flexibility.
 Home dementia care can preserve the familiar pattern of your loved one’s day, which is comforting and reassuring.

 There are tricks and techniques that help communication.
 Specialist carers speak slowly, using simple words and short, clear sentences.
-Non-verbal communication is key for people with dementia.
-Talking at their level, maintaining eye-contact and using non-threatening gestures are all important ways of helping them feel calm and understood.
+Non-verbal communication is key for people with dementia and an essential component of live in care for dementia.
+Talking at their level, maintaining eye-contact and using non-threatening gestures are all important gestures of live in dementia care and ways of keeping calm and feeling understood.

 Conversation can stimulate, get the brain cells firing and increase wellbeing.
 It’s all too tempting to interrupt or dismiss a story that’s been heard many, many times before.
 However, relating stories is good for people with Alzheimer’s.
 A dementia carer should listen carefully, without correcting so that the individual feels valued.
 We all like to feel that we’re interesting and worthwhile, people with dementia are no different.